 Each year, more than 17,000 companion pets enter the municipal systems in Lexington and Richland Counties.
 More than 10,000 of these pets are euthanized.
 Pawmetto Lifeline believes that we all have a moral and ethical obligation to care for and to extend the most compassionate and humane solution to the very problem that we have allowed to exist by not spaying and neutering our pets.
-They have implementing a solid plan employing specific, identified solutions – solutions that have been proven to work in other areas of the country.
+They have implemented a solid plan employing specific, identified solutions – solutions that have been proven to work in other areas of the country.

-Since founding, Pawmetto Lifeline has rescued over 17,533 pets that would have otherwise been put to death.
+Since its founding, Pawmetto Lifeline has rescued over 17,533 pets that would have otherwise been put to death.
 Now in their new home on Bower Parkway – the Meyer-Finlay Pet Adoption Center of Lexington and Richland Counties – is open and operating, they plan to do so much more.